 Books aren’t enough to motivate some kids to read.
 Thanks to cell phones, social media, and video games, they’re more distracted than ever before and looking for things that stimulate their imagination and engage them.

-In many cases, kids simply struggle with the activity, which makes them less likely to do it as well.
+In many cases, kids struggle with the activity, which makes them less likely to do it.

 The following reading websites and tools are great resources for parents and teachers motivating kids to read more.
 While reading regularly is only one way to engage young readers or help struggling learners overcome their literacy problems, it’s a start—and everyone needs to start somewhere.

-This news website is brought to you by the Smithsonian, filled with teen-appropriate content on a variety of subjects including culture, animals, technology and tweens in the news.
+This news website is brought to you by the Smithsonian, filled with teen-appropriate content on various subjects, including culture, animals, technology, and tweens in the news.

-Whooo’s Reading, an online reading log and tracking program, uses key elements of gamification—personalization, goal setting, progress indicators, advancement, rewards and recognition—to entice kids to read more every day.
+Whooo’s Reading, an online reading log and tracking program, uses key gamification elements—personalization, goal setting, progress indicators, advancement, rewards, and recognition—to entice kids to read more every day.

-Kids are also interested in reading with the Whooo’s Reading program because it gives them the freedom to select the fiction or nonfiction books of their choice, rather than forcing them to read something in which they have no interest.
+Kids are also interested in reading with the Whooo’s Reading program because it gives them the freedom to select the fiction or nonfiction books of their choice, rather than forcing them to read something they have no interest in.